-A CO2 laser or a diode laser with a power rating of around 10-15 W is recommended for cutting or engraving paper.
+A low-powered CO2 or diode home laser cutter with a power rating of around 10-15 W is recommended for cutting or engraving paper.

 Applying ink on the paper improves the absorption of the diode laser wavelength, thereby improving the quality of the cut.